mlhartme/pommes/README.md

 # Pommes

-Pommes is a project checkout manager and database tool.
-You can use it to keep all the checkouts on my disk organized.
-Everything is keep under `~/Pommes` with a standardized layout.
-You can search for project metadata (esp. scm urls), easily checkout projects and navigate between them.
+Pommes is a project checkout manager and database tool, you can use it to keep the checkouts on your disk organized.
+Here's an example:

+    ~/Projects $ pommes goto lavender
+    [1]   Projects/svn.1and1.org/sales/tools/lavender
+    [2] A Projects/github.com/net/oneandone/lavender (git:ssh://git@github.com/mlhartme/lavender.git)
+    Please select: 2
+    [/Users/mhm/Projects/github.com/net/oneandone] git clone ssh://git@github.com/mlhartme/lavender.git lavender
+    ~/Projects/github.com/net/oneandone/lavender $

+This searches the database for `lavender` projects and lets you choose between the hits.
+Selecting `1` would simply cd you into an already existing checkout, choosing `2` also creates the checkout.

-Technically, Pommes is a command line tool that maintains a project database:
+Technically, Pommes is a command line tool that maintains a database with project metadata.
+Pommes can:
 * crawl directories, svn, github, bitbucket or artifactory and add matching projects to the database
 * search the database by coordinates, dependencies, scm location, etc.
 * perform (bulk-) scm operations, e.g. checkout all projects that match a query.
-* organize checkouts on your disk

-Pommes supports Maven projects with a pom.xml file and php projects with a composer.json file.
+Pommes supports Maven projects with a pom.xml file, php projects with a composer.json file, and projects defined with by Pommes-Json.
 Php support is very basic.

 The name Pommes stands for "many poms".

 [Changes](https://github.com/mlhartme/pommes/blob/master/CHANGELOG.md)